SimoNonnis/Resume/cover-letter.md

 I am married to a Russian citizen and have a Russian child.
 I have applied for a permanent residency, which should be in place at the beginning of April this year.
 I am currently located in Kaluga.
+My wife and I are willing to relocate if a job requires so.

 Sincerely,